 Date Written: December 31, 2015

-This article explores the neurobiological basis for the IDR cycle and related issues in mediation.
 From a neurobiological perspective, a distinctive feature of mediation is that parties in mediation experience both threat and safety in real time and at the same time.
-The IDR cycle occurs as the reaction to threat is neutralized during mediation.

 Initially, the sympathetic nervous system, the branch of the nervous system that produces the fight-or-flight response, is aroused as parties prepare to confront and actually confront and negotiate with their adversaries.
-Bader argues this is what causes inflation/overconfidence: it is the psychological correlate of the impulse to fight/flight.
+Bader argues this is what causes the well-recognized phenomena of inflation/overconfidence: it is the psychological correlate of the impulse to fight/flight.

 Deflation occurs when, through contact with the mediator and the mediation, the sympathetic nervous system is soothed and calmed by what neurobiologist Stephen Porges has called the “social engagement system.”
 The social engagement system is the part of the parasympathetic nervous system, which, rooted in the vagus nerve, fosters and monitors social interaction.